 Each of these exercises lasts for 60 seconds except for the Grimace which lasts for 15 seconds.
 The Grimace is only there to break the seal of the mask, and the participant needs to re-adjust the mask to fit properly again.

 Respirators are used to protect the user from inhaling hazardous materials, including vapours, particles and fumes.

 The respirator can only perform this function effectively when the seal against the wearer’s face is tight and provides a protective barrier.

 A respirator should be fit tested when first issued, and at least once a year thereafter (excluding other factors that could require a mask to be re-tested earlier).

 Quantitative Fit Testing (QNTF)

 A quantitative test relies on a Portacount machine that is attached to the respirator via a tube to complete the testing.

-The quantitative test will not only detects the existence of a leakage but also measures the amount of leakage that is occurring.
+The quantitative test will not only detect the existence of leakage, but also measures the amount of leakage that is occurring.

 Quantitative fit testing is normally the preferred option for full-face respirators and half-mask models, however, any mask can be tested this way.